boofish/ICS3Fuzzer/Instrumentation/readme.md

+﻿## Preface

+Our instrumentation is based on DynamoRIO & WinAFL.
+Here, we express our sincere thanks to the authors & developers of DynamoRIO and WinAFL.

-﻿## Compiling the project
+## Compiling the project

 To run the fuzzing process, this step is `NOT` necessary.

 + Prepare the DynamoRIO framework
 Before compile the project,
-we need to download DynamoRIO environment, which can be seen from https://github.com/DynamoRIO/dynamorio
+we need to download&install DynamoRIO framework, which can be seen from https://github.com/DynamoRIO/dynamorio

 + Preparing the compiler